Characterization of the symmetry class of an Elasticity tensor using polynomial covariants: Abstract

 \section{Abstract}

-We produce a minimal set of 70 generators for the covariant algebra of a fourth-order harmonic tensor, using an original generalized cross product on totally symmetric tensors.
-This allows us to formulate coordinate-free conditions using polynomial covariant tensors for identifying all the symmetry classes of the Elasticity tensor and prove that these conditions are both necessary and sufficient.
-Besides, we produce a new minimal set of 297 generators for the invariant algebra of the Elasticity tensor, using these tensorial covariants.
+We formulate effective necessary and sufficient conditions to identify the symmetry class of an elasticity tensor, a fourth-order tensor which is the cornerstone of the theory of elasticity and a toy model for linear constitutive laws in physics.
+The novelty is that these conditions are written using \emph{polynomial covariants}.
+As a corollary, we deduce that the symmetry classes are \emph{affine algebraic sets}, a result which seems to be new.
+Meanwhile, we have been lead to produce a minimal set of 70 generators for the covariant algebra of a fourth-order harmonic tensor and introduce an original generalized cross product on totally symmetric tensors.
+Finally, using these tensorial covariants, we produce a new minimal set of 294 generators for the invariant algebra of the elasticity tensor.

 \begin{scriptsize}

 \end{scriptsize}